 Because the second button we added is still in the same image area, the link will still be example.com/mystore.
 We want to have the second button go to a different link.

-Why is only allow one link per image area allowed?
+Why is only one link allowed per image area?

 Email clients do not support multiple links on a single image.
 Your entire image area becomes one single image, so one link.